Ayush5071/Agro_Techies/README.md

 ## Wow Factor:
 Introducing advanced features to enhance user experience and productivity.

-1. **NLP Chat Bot:**
+1. **Chat Bot:**
-   - Implemented for kisaans to solve queries using Naive Bayes classification.
+   - Implemented for kisaans to solve queries using Chatbot.

 2. **Voice Search:**
    - Enable voice search capabilities in the product section for easier navigation.